-We connect farmers with catering businesses, restaurants and retailers to increase their incomes.
+We connect farmers with skills, knowledge and networks to increase their productivity and access markets.

 Heifer International invests in farmers and business owners around the world, because we know having a secure source of income can be truly transformational for families and their communities.
 With support from our in-country teams, project participants build sustainable businesses to close the living income gap.

 Living Income is the amount of money each person in a household needs per day to live a dignified life.